Kratom Guides

 Kratom is a banned substance in the state of Alabama.
 Kratom is a Schedule I controlled substance, and therefore it is illegal to sell, possess, manufacture, or distribute.

-The Alabama Senate decided to make the two most abundant alkaloids in kratom, mitragynine, and 7-hydroxymitragynine, illegal in 2016.
+The Alabama Senate decided to add the two most abundant alkaloids in kratom — mitragynine and 7-hydroxymitragynine — to the list of controlled substances in 2016 by passing SB 226.

 According to the bill, both alkaloids fall under “synthetic substances.”
 This is an inaccurate portrayal of kratom, and the main reason it remains banned is that the bill has not yet been contested.